mdklatt/serial-php/doc/tutorial.md

     $reader = Serial_Core_FixedWidthReader::open('data.txt', $sample_fields);
     $writer = Serial_Core_FixedWidthWriter::open('copy.txt', $sample_fields);
     foreach ($reader as $record) {
         // Write each record to the stream.
-Or, write all records in a single
-        // call: $writer->dump($reader);
         $writer->write($record);
     }
+    // Or, write all records in a single call: $writer->dump($reader)

+## Output Formatting ##

+Each field is formatted for output according to its [format string][4].
+For fixed-width output values are fit to the allotted fields widths by padding on the left or trimming on the right.
+By using a format width, values can be positioned within the field.
+Use a format width smaller than the field width to specify a left margin and control spacing between field values

+    $fields = array(
+        new Serial_Core_StringField('stid', array(0, 6)),
+        new Serial_Core_FloatField('value', array(6, 8), '%7.2f'),  // left margin
+        ...
+    );

+## Default Values ##

+For every output record a Writer will write a value for each defined field.
+If a field is missing from a record the Writer will use the default value for that field (`null` is encoded as a blank field).
+Default output values should be type-compatible, e.g. ''M'' would be output as ''0'' for an `IntField`, which is probably not what is wanted.

 # Delimited Data #